Top 10 Best Cities in the United States

 16 Orlando, Florida

-I came to Orlando for a 2-week holiday, and all I will say is it was the greatest holiday by far I have ever been on.
+I came to Orlando for a two-week holiday, and it was by far the greatest holiday I have ever had.

 If you visit Orlando, go to Universal Studios instead of Disney World.
 It's more fun for all ages.